BBC South: Television

-The region covers television services for Hampshire, Berkshire, Oxfordshire, most of Dorset and West Sussex and parts of Buckinghamshire and Wiltshire.
+The region covers television services for Hampshire, Isle of Wight, Berkshire, Oxfordshire, most of Dorset and West Sussex and parts of Buckinghamshire, Wiltshire, Surrey, Northamptonshire and Gloucestershire.

+Due to the size of Surrey, the listenership of BBC Radio Surrey is covered by both BBC London, BBC South East and BBC South.

 The television output also produces occasional regional documentaries, the such as Titanic – Southampton Remembers and Sea City.
 The former, broadcast in April 2012, looks at the impact of the disaster on Southampton, where most of the ships staff were recruited while Sea City looks behind the scenes at Southampton Docks and was broadcast in January 2013 with a second series in March 2014.

 Radio

 The region is home to local radio stations BBC Radio Oxford, BBC Radio Berkshire and BBC Radio Solent.

 Radio Solent, BBC Radio Oxford and Radio Berkshire broadcast between 5 am and 1 am with local programming broadcast between 5 am and 7 pm on weekdays.
 The three stations carry networked programming with the two stations in the BBC South East region every evening.
 The stations also simulcast overnight programming from BBC Radio 5 Live each night after closedown.